ARMmbed/mbed-os-5-docs/docs/porting/connectivity/NetworkStack.md

 ## NetworkStack

-As explained in [IP Networking architecture](../reference/ip-networking.html) page, the [Socket API](../apis/network-socket.html) provides a TCP/UDP API on top of any IP based network stack.
-With the Socket API, you can write applications and libraries that use TCP/UDP Sockets without regard to the type of IP connectivity.
-In addition to providing the TCP/UDP API, the Socket API includes virtual base classes for the different IP interface types.
+As explained in the [IP networking architecture](../reference/ip-networking.html) page, the [Socket API](../apis/network-socket.html) provides a TCP or UDP API on top of any IP based network stack.
+With the Socket API, you can write applications and libraries that use TCP or UDP sockets without regard to the type of IP connectivity.
+In addition to providing the TCP or UDP API, the Socket API includes virtual base classes for the different IP interface types.

-In Mbed OS, the actual network stack can be inside of the connectivity module, or software stack provided by Mbed OS.
-This page provides you a porting guide for these devices that provide external IP stacks.
-Usually these are AT-command driven modules.
+In Mbed OS, the network stack can be either inside the connectivity module or inside the software stack Mbed OS provides.
+This page includes a porting guide for devices that provide external IP stacks.
+Usually, these are AT-command driven modules.

-Please study the [Network Connectivity](../reference/connectivity-stacks.html) pages from architecture section before starting the porting work.
+Please study the [network connectivity](../reference/connectivity-stacks.html) pages from the architecture section before you start porting.

 ### Class hierarchy

-Driver for devices that contain IP stack inherit from two classes: a [NetworkStack](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_network_stack.html) and a communication specific subclass of [NetworkInterface](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_network_interface.html).
+Drivers for devices that contain the IP stack inherit from two classes: a [NetworkStack](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_network_stack.html) and a communication-specific subclass of [NetworkInterface](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_network_interface.html).

-Refer to the [IP Networking architecture](../reference/ip-networking.html) for device types.
+Please refer to the [IP networking architecture](../reference/ip-networking.html) for device types.

 #### NetworkInterface Class